-- When Webby is kidnapped by the Beagle Babes, Webby demands they tell her a story, but they tell it wrong so Webby tells them her own sweet version and they fall asleep.
+- When Webby is kidnapped by the Beagle Babes in "The Good Muddahs", Webby demands they tell her a story, but they tell it wrong so Webby tells them her own sweet version and they fall asleep.

 - Just Scrooge’s relationship with Webby.
 He allows her to call him Uncle Scrooge even though they’re not related and it’s so clear that he loves her and she loves him just as much as any family member.

 - In "The Golden Fleecing", Scrooge willingly gives up the golden fleecing to save Launchpad, who was about to be eaten by a dragon.